 13. Lying atop the trachea, locate the pinkish-brown, V shaped structure called the thyroid gland.
 This gland secretes hormones that control growth and metabolism.

-14. At the anterior (toward head) of the trachea, you can find the hard light colored larynx (or voice box).
+14. At the anterior (toward head) of the trachea, you can find the larynx (or voice box).
 The larynx allows the pig to produce sounds - grunts and oinks.

 Identify by number: